FAQs About Charter Schools

 What is a charter school?

 A charter school is a public school usually created or organized by a group of teachers, parents and community leaders, or a community-based organization.
 It is usually sponsored by an existing local public school board or county board of education.
 Specific goals and operating procedures for the charter school are detailed in an agreement (or “charter”).
 Charter schools are generally exempt from most laws that apply to regular public schools, so administrators have considerable autonomy in designing an educational program, hiring faculty and staff, using facilities, and developing a budget that meets the needs of their students.
 In exchange for this increased autonomy, charter schools are held much more strictly accountable than most noncharter public schools.
 Charter schools must meet all the student performance and operational goals listed in their charter, or their charter may be revoked.
+See here for even more information!

 What is the purpose of a charter school?